-There are 46 names in this directory beginning with the letter T.
+There are currently 46 names in this directory beginning with the letter T.

 The process of accumulating wire or cable onto a reel, bobbin or some other type of pack.
 Also, the device for pulling wire or cable through a piece of equipment or machine.